 Explore The Tegalalang Rice Terraces

 A trip to the Rice Terraces of Tegalalang is another worthy Ubud activity.
 Wake up as early as you can to beat the crowds, then meander through the gorgeous green paddies and tall palm trees.

 This is one of the best places to go to in Ubud if you love photography, as the terraces are incredibly photogenic.

 Ride Bikes Through Ubud

 Ubud is a great place to rent a bike and explore the town on two wheels.
-A bike is a cheap and eco-friendly way to get around and you’ll have a lot of fun exploring the secret corners of the town by your own manpower.
+A bike is a cheap and eco-friendly way to get around, and you’ll have a lot of fun exploring the rice fields, temples, and villages in this beautiful area, all by your own manpower.
 Or, if electric bikes are more your style, you can even take a group tour.

 Ubud is the perfect place to attend a retreat focused on health, whether it be physical, mental, or spiritual.
 There are many health practices here, so regardless of whether you want to focus on yoga, meditation, sound healing, breathwork, or something else, you’ll find it in Ubud.

 Here are a few places to look in particular.